ubinatus/hono-cloudfront/README.md

 A Hono middleware for extracting CloudFront viewer information from request headers when using AWS Lambda@Edge or Lambda Function URLs behind CloudFront.

+## Why?

+When deploying Hono applications on AWS Lambda behind CloudFront, you get access to valuable viewer information through CloudFront's headers.
+These headers provide details about:

+- 📍 **Geolocation**: Country, city, region, coordinates, and timezone
+- 📱 **Device Detection**: Mobile, tablet, desktop, iOS, Android, and smart TV
+- 🌐 **Network Information**: IP address, ASN (Autonomous System Number)
+- 🔒 **Protocol Details**: HTTP version and protocol used

+However, working with these headers directly can be challenging:

+- ⚠️ Headers are only available if properly configured in CloudFront
+- 🤯 Different header formats for different types of information
+- 😕 No type safety when accessing header values
+- 🐌 Redundant header extraction code across routes
+- 🔍 Hard to track which headers are actually needed

+This middleware solves these problems by:

+1. **Simplifying Access**: Convert raw headers into a structured object with proper types
+2. **Optimizing Performance**: Only extract the headers you need
+3. **Ensuring Type Safety**: Full TypeScript support with configuration-based type inference
+4. **Improving DX**: IDE autocompletion and compile-time checks
+5. **Reducing Errors**: Consistent header handling with proper null checks

 ## Features

 - 🎯 **Selective Header Extraction**: Configure exactly which headers you want to extract